Oliver Lyttelton, 1st Viscount Chandos: Political career

+At the Colonial Office

+Lyttleton was Secretary of State at the Colonial Office until 1954.
+Lyttelton was strongly anti-communist and in 1953 said "Her Majesty's Government are not prepared to tolerate the setting up of Communist states in the British Commonwealth".

+After retirement

+On retirement in 1954, he was elevated to the peerage as Viscount Chandos, of Aldershot in the County of Southampton.
+During the 1963 Conservative Party leadership contest, Lyttelton favoured Rab Butler, but he no longer carried much influence in the party.

 Family home

 In 1948, the 5th Earl Nelson sold Trafalgar Park, Wiltshire, to John Osborne, 11th Duke of Leeds, whose brother-in-law Oliver Lyttelton, 1st Viscount Chandos, lived there while he was an MP.
 Eventually Lyttleton bought the estate and lived there until 1971, when Jeremy Pinckney bought the house.

 Later career

 After ending his career as an MP, Chandos returned to Associated Electrical Industries, and steered it to become a major British company.
 In 1961 he was invited to deliver the MacMillan Memorial Lecture to the Institution of Engineers and Shipbuilders in Scotland.
 He chose the subject "Jungle – or Cloister? – Some Thoughts on the Present Industrial Scene".

 National Theatre

 In 1962, Chandos became the first chairman of the National Theatre, serving until 1971.
 He then served as president until his death.
 His parents had been active campaigners for its development, and the Lyttelton Theatre, part of the National's South Bank complex, was named after him.

 During Laurence Olivier's tenure as director of the National, Chandos was a central figure in the controversy over a proposed production of Rolf Hochhuth's Soldiers.
 The production had been championed by Olivier's dramaturg, Kenneth Tynan.
 Though Olivier, a great admirer of Winston Churchill (who essentially is accused of assassinating Polish Prime Minister General Władysław Sikorski by Hochhuth) did not particularly like the play or its depiction of Churchill (whom Tynan wanted him to play), he backed his dramaturg.
 There was a potential problem with the Lord Chamberlain, who might not have licensed the play due to its controversial stand on Churchill.
 The National's board vetoed the production and Lord Chandos damned the play as a "grotesque and grievous libel".